vega/vega/PORTING_GUIDE.md

 - Legends now include an optional `"type"` property.
 By default, all legends use the `"symbol"` type, to create a discrete legend.
 For continuous color scales, the `"gradient"` type can be used to create a legend containing a continuous color ramp.
 See the `legends.vg.json` example for more.

+- Axis now no longer has `"layer"` property.
+Instead, there is a `"zindex"` property (default `0`).
+By default, axes should be drawn behind all chart elements.
+To put them in front, use `"zindex": 1`.

 ## Scales

 - Following D3 4.0's design, the `"ordinal"` scale type has now been broken up into three different scale types: `"ordinal"` (for strict lookup tables), `"band"` (for spatial ordinal scales) and `"point"` (spatial ordinal scales with no padding, similar to `{"point": true}` in Vega 2).